SL-Mar/quantcoderfs-r-d/Docs/README.md

-# QuantCoderFS – Modular AI Workflows for Alpha Research
+# QuantCoderFS Platform Overview

-**Author: Sebastien M. Laignel**
+QuantCoderFS is a modular AI platform designed to automate financial research workflows.
+It currently powers two specialized applications:

 ---

+## Chat with Fundamentals

+**Focus**: Equity Research Assistant
+**License**: Open Source, Local-First

+Chat with Fundamentals generates AI-powered executive summaries based on real-time financial data.
+It simplifies fundamental analysis and equity research workflows.

+**Key Features:**
+- Executive summaries from financial metrics, news, and historical prices
+- Monte Carlo simulation, Value at Risk (VaR) estimation
+- Single-ticker and comparative multi-ticker analysis
+- Fully local-first and user-owned API key setup
+- Built with CrewAI, LangChain, FastAPI, and EODHD APIs

-## What is QuantCoderFS?
+## QuantCoderFS

-**QuantCoderFS** is a local-first, modular AI platform for automating **alpha research** in quantitative finance.
-It orchestrates LLM agents, financial data APIs, and reproducible workflows to support:
+**Focus**: Strategy Research and Automation
+**License**: Local-First (Access by Request)

+QuantCoderFS is designed for strategy researchers and quant developers who want to automate the full research-to-code workflow.

+**Key Features:**
-- **Search & Retrieval** – academic papers, earnings transcripts, and financial media
+- Search and summarization of academic papers, earnings calls, and financial media
-- **Summarization** – context-aware insight extraction from structured/unstructured documents
+- Executive insight extraction from structured and unstructured sources
-- **Fundamental Analysis** – LLM-assisted interpretation of equities data
-- **Strategy Code Generation** – Python output compatible with the **QuantConnect** platform

-The platform is powered by a **FastAPI + CrewAI** backend and a **Next.js** frontend.
-All workflows are designed to run locally — no login, no tracking, no cloud dependency.
+- Automated QuantConnect strategy code generation (Python)
+- Alpha signal validation and performance analysis
+- Modular CrewAI architecture, built for local-first deployment

 > _This repository documents the architecture, components, and development of the platform._
 > The [legacy CLI prototype](https://github.com/SL-Mar/quantcoder-legacy) remains available for early contributors.